RobolinkInc/doc-v2/docs/zumi/blockly/Junior/06-Camera/05-show-image.md

 ##### Description

-Show an image that was taken with Zumi's camera
+Show an image that was taken with Zumi's camera in Blockly.

 ##### Parameters

-None <!-- image -->
+**image**: A frame object composed of an array of pixels.

 ##### Returns